yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 | `is_recently_active` | 0.20 |
 | `default`, `education`, `is_high_value_user` | 0.32 – 0.42 |

+Although the chi-square results did not confirm strong associations, these categorical features can still inform practical customer segmentation strategies.
+For example, recent activity flags or default status may help shape targeting rules in future marketing campaigns when used in conjunction with behavioural signals.

 ## 3. Multivariate Exploratory Analysis
 To supplement the univariate and bivariate analyses, a multivariate exploratory analysis was conducted.
 This aimed to explore how customer attributes jointly relate to engagement, moving beyond individual variable effects and assessing their combined predictive value.

+Specifically, the following were applied:
+- Logistic Regression: to examine the relative contribution of each feature to engagement likelihood.
+- Decision Tree Feature Importance: to assess which variables best split engaged vs non-engaged customers.

+This multivariate exploration provides an additional layer of insight beyond individual variable associations, supporting the identification of meaningful behavioural patterns.

 ### A. Logistic Regression Results
 A logistic regression model was fitted using numeric and boolean customer-level features (excluding the target variable).
 This model aimed not to provide a reliable prediction of engagement, but to provide an initial indication of which attributes, when considered together, are associated with higher engagement.

 The model produced the following classification report:

 Logistic Regression Classification Report:
 ```
               precision    recall  f1-score   support